GridTools/gridtools/docs_src/manuals/introduction/introduction.rst

 (but will be the successor of HCC-based HIP).
 Compilation of a Clang-based HIP compiler is relatively straightforward and documented in the `official HIP repository <https://github.com/ROCm-Developer-Tools/HIP/blob/master/INSTALL.md#hip-clang>`_.

-The backend used for the AMD GPUs is also named “CUDA” for historical reasons as internally the same backend (with minor changes) is compiled for AMD and NVIDIA GPUs.

 ------------
 Contributing